simplemindedbot/simplemindedbot/content/using-ai-improving-requirements.md

 {{ float_right(src="images/technovastats.png", alt="Statistics on requirements quality: 50% of product defects stem from requirements issues, 80% of rework is due to requirements defects, and 41.5% of project resources are wasted on poorly specified requirements.
 Despite these figures, 70% of organizations do not take action to improve requirements quality.", width="500", caption="Source: <a href='https://www.tecnova.com/blog/consequences-requirements-specification-template'>Tecnova</a>") }}

 From my own experience, I can tell you that writing and maintaining high-quality requirements is one of the most difficult aspects of project management.
-At a previous company, I noticed that nearly 30% of Jira issues were barely a few words long—essentially placeholders with no substantial information.
+At a previous company, I noticed that nearly 30% of Jira issues were barely a few words long-essentially placeholders with no substantial information.
 Some were empty apart from the title, while others had vague descriptions that left readers guessing about the actual work needed.

 This lack of detail has a ripple effect.
 When developers don't understand the requirements, they're forced to make assumptions or spend additional time seeking clarification, which can result in delays, increased costs, and mismatches between what was intended and what was delivered.
 This issue isn't unique to user stories; I've seen equally poor quality in BRDs and use cases, where critical information like success criteria or edge cases are often neglected.

 At the same company, we encountered challenges with our BRDs as well.
 The document templates were often incomplete, with entire sections missing or lacking essential details.
 When these gaps weren't caught in time, they led to rework, scope creep, and frequent project delays.
-The experience underscored the need for a more systematic approach to ensuring requirements quality—one that AI can now provide.
+The experience underscored the need for a more systematic approach to ensuring requirements quality-one that AI can now provide.
 NLP techniques can validate document completeness, as discussed in [IBM's overview of Document AI](https://www.ibm.com/think/topics/document-ai), supporting comprehensive documentation from the start.

 ## AI-Powered Templates and Structure Enforcement for BRDs

 AI tools can help standardize BRD structure by checking for essential components.
-Rather than relying on manual reviews, these tools can quickly identify when key sections are missing—whether that's business objectives, success criteria, or risk analysis.
+Rather than relying on manual reviews, these tools can quickly identify when key sections are missing-whether that's business objectives, success criteria, or risk analysis.

 This approach to ensuring completeness echoes the findings of recent research on collaborative methods in requirements documentation.
 A study on [pair documentation practices](http://arxiv.org/abs/2304.14255v1) found that when pairs of document writers worked together, it significantly improved the quality and consistency of requirements.
 In the same way, an AI-powered tool can serve as a collaborative partner, guiding writers to produce comprehensive and clear requirements documents, potentially transforming individual document creation into a more structured and feedback-driven experience.

 Additionally, NLP-driven AI models can analyze the language used within each section of a BRD.
 This ensures that the document is clear, devoid of jargon, and accessible to all stakeholders, including non-technical readers.
-The AI could identify vague language—words like “improve performance” or “enhance user experience”—and suggest more specific metrics.
+The AI could identify vague language-words like “improve performance” or “enhance user experience”-and suggest more specific metrics.
 Instead of “improve performance,” it might recommend something measurable, like “reduce page load time by 20%.”
 This aligns with findings from Cheng, Husen, Peralta, et al. "[Generative AI for Requirements Engineering: A Systematic Literature Review](https://arxiv.org/html/2409.06741v1)," which discusses how AI can detect ambiguities and inconsistencies in requirements documents, leading to more precise and actionable specifications.

 ### Real-World Example: The BRD Completeness Check